 I hope you find that approach in my work.
 The topics I like to tackle are often anything but simple or straightforward.
 Nonetheless, it’s important to address those topics, be courageous, and take action when we have an insight.

-I study, teach, and write about issues that define our lives.
+I study, teach, and write about issues that create our lives.
 Things that give us meaning, purpose, freedom.
 Big questions.
 Grappling with those issues may not bring all the answers, but it does bring growth and a sense of being more, and fully ourselves.

 I hope you’ll find something helpful as I share my journey of working on things like: